imennajar/nosql-challenge/README.md

 ```
 ### Hint:
 After running the updates, we can reset the database by running: $ mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json in a new terminal.
-To avoid error messages and confusing we can add a test for each update:
+To avoid error messages and confusion, we can add a test for each update:

 1- Insert
 ```